hajimehoshi/ebiten/CONTRIBUTING.md

 ## Following the Go convention

-Please follow the Go convension like [Effective Go](https://golang.org/doc/effective_go.html).
+Please follow the Go convention like [Effective Go](https://golang.org/doc/effective_go.html).
 For example, formatting by `go fmt` is required.

 ## Adding copyright comments to each file